danigrant/junaio-docs/README.md

 ===========
 Using Processing JS and HTML5 canvas API to create dynamic augmented reality apps with Junaio.

+In this repository there are four sample apps to demonstrate how to draw in the canvas in Junaio with and without interaction with both canvas and processing.
+To run these apps, scan the appropriate qr codes at the [bottom of this readme]() and then the [metaio man image]() below them.

 ## Document Structure

 Create an XML file with links to your tracking data ([see creating tracking data](#creating-image-tracking-data)) and to your main html document: